 Ray Nicklas' Genealogy

 Welcome to my personel genealogical home page.
 I've generated it with Family Matters genealogy shareware.
 My roots are Italian (my Mother's side), German (my Father's Father), and Irish (my Father's Mother).
 I retired in 2011 and furthering my genealogical research is one of my goals, now that I have more time available, though I've not done as much (2017) as I'd initially hoped for.
+But now COVID-19 stay-at-home has given me more time.

 Read about our ancestors' immigration at Immigration Crossings, a new addition to my web site.